INCEPTdk/adaptr/README.md

 plot_convergence(
   calibrated_binom_trial$best_sims,
   metrics = c("size mean", "prob_superior", "prob_equivalence"),
-  # select_strategy can be specified here, but does not affect these metrics
+  # select_strategy can be specified, but does not affect the chosen metrics
 )
 ```